 Teas or infusions can be added to the bath for skin conditions, such as oats and chamomile for eczema.

 You can also use teas or infusions as hair rinses (such as rosemary), or as foot soaks (with calendula).

-For more information visit www.lauracarpenter.co.uk.
+For more information about herbs please see my website www.lauracarpenter.co.uk